 Our approach is based on the Mindfulness-Based Stress Reduction (MBSR) course developed by Jon Kabat-Zinn at the University of Massachusetts Medical Center, as well as the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Zindel Segal, Mark Williams and John Teasdale at the Universities of Cambridge and Toronto.
 The two courses are very closely related.
 The MBSR course has been used for over thirty years to help with anxiety, chronic health problems, and general well-being.
 The MBCT course was developed more specifically to help prevent relapse among people with a history of depression, and is now also now being offered more widely, for people with other conditions and to non-clinical populations.

 Is a mindfulness course or workshop suitable for my current circumstances?

 Our courses and workshops are designed for people who want to find ways of working with stress more effectively and increase their overall awareness, well-being and capacity to flourish.
 It gently encourages moving towards experiences (including difficulties) in order to be work with them more skilfully, and this can be challenging as well as rewarding.
-If you have current mental health problems such as acute depression, severe anxiety, post-traumatic stress disorder or psychosis, or are in a period of major life challenge such as recent bereavement, active substance addiction or current trauma, a mindfulness course or workshop may not be right for you at this time.
+If you have current mental health problems such as a major depressive episode, severe anxiety, untreated post-traumatic stress disorder or psychosis, or are in a period of major life challenge such as recent bereavement, active substance addiction or current trauma, a mindfulness course or workshop may not be right for you at this time.
 We ask participants to complete a short confidential questionnaire and attend an orientation session prior to starting a course.
 Please do not hesitate to contact us if you would like to discuss your circumstances.

 I am concerned that I may not be flexible enough for the 'movement' or 'sitting' practices.